-Transient response of closed loop: Proportional and Proportional-Integral action controllers on the dynamics of the closed loop, Measurement lag and its effect on the closed loop dynamics.
+Transient response of simple control systems: Proportional and Proportional-Integral action controllers on the dynamics of the closed loop, Measurement lag and its effect on the closed loop dynamics.

-Stability of a closed loop: Derivation of the characteristic equation for a closed loop, Concept of poles and zeros of a transfer function, The role of poles and zeros on the dynamics of a system, Right hand side zeros and the concept of inverse response, Concept of stability, Stability criteria based on the location of closed loop poles, How right hand side zeros limit the stability of a closed loop, Routh test to test the stability of a system.
+Stability of a closed loop: Derivation of the characteristic equation for a closed loop, Concept of poles and zeros of a transfer function, Concept of stability, Stability criteria based on the location of closed loop poles, Routh test to test the stability of a system by Routh's Criterion.